mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 So really, I'm hoping that through this tutorial I can learn what these terms and concepts mean, learn how to use them, and then summerize this information all in one place.

 To be clear, this is not to say I'm confused because the documentation/resources are bad, rather I am confused because I am ignorant.
-This project is a great way for me to learn more about the field of neuroscience.
+This project is a great way for me to learn more about the field of neuroscience within a computer science context.

 ![giphy.gif](attachment:giphy.gif)